 Louisiana Creoles - paternal side

 My father was born in Louisiana.
 Both of my paternal grandparents were born in Louisiana.
 All of my paternal great grandparents were born in Louisiana.
 All of my paternal 2nd great grandparents were born in Louisiana.
-All of my paternal 3rd great grandparents were enslaved in Louisiana with the exception of my paternal grandmother's maternal grandfather's Anglo-Cajun father who was son of English American plantation owner Benjamin Cross who was born in Gates County, North Carolina and a 3/4 Acadian Anastasia Bourgeois who was born in Assumption Parish, Louisiana.
+All of my paternal 3rd great grandparents were enslaved in Louisiana with the exception of my paternal grandmother's maternal grandfather's Anglo-Cajun father who was a son of English American plantation owner Benjamin Cross who was born in Gates County, North Carolina and 3/4 Acadian Anastasia Bourgeois who was born in Assumption Parish, Louisiana.

 My many paternal DNA relative matches of Louisiana Creole (including Cajun) ancestry greatly vary in their ancestry and match me through European, Sub Saharan African, and/or Indigenous American chromosome segments.